 The Works of Mercy are vital practices in Catholic life, showing how we can serve others both physically and spiritually.
-But what exactly are they, and why do they matter to us as Catholics?
+But what exactly are they, and why are they a necessity to us as Catholics?

 - What Are the Works of Mercy?